Instructions for License to Carry & Firearms Identification (FID) Card Applications

 All persons who have qualified under any of the Proper Purposes For Carrying A Firearm requirements under the department's policy shall comply with the following procedures when applying for such a permit:

 - Applicant must fill out the form entitled, "Application for New / Renewal of a Firearms Identification Card or License to Carry Firearms (PDF)";

 - Applicant must demonstrate that he / she is a suitable person to possess a firearm and that he / she has a proper purpose for carrying a firearm;

-- All “New Applicants” must demonstrate his / her knowledge in the care and proper handling of firearms.
-In order to satisfy this requirement, the applicant must submit a letter / certificate from a Certified Instructor, who has been approved by the issuing authority, with his / her application certifying the applicant’s qualifications.
-Such letter / certificate shall attest to the applicant’s completion of a course on firearms use and safety.
-Such course must have been completed within 6 months prior to the date of application.
+- All "New Applicants" must demonstrate his / her knowledge in the care and proper handling of firearms.
+In order to satisfy this requirement, the applicant must submit a letter / certificate from a Certified Instructor, who has been approved by the issuing authority, with his/her application certifying the applicant's qualifications.
+Such letter/certificate shall attest to the applicant's completion of a course on firearms use and safety.

 - Applicant must submit written references of 2 parties, who are either known to or otherwise found satisfactory by this Department, stating that the applicant is of sound mind and character and is believed by the reference to have demonstrated responsibility for the safe possession of a firearm.
 Each reference must be neat and legible and must contain the Full Name, Home Address, and Home Telephone Number of the reference.
 Each reference must state how he/she has known the applicant, the specific basis for his / her opinion that the applicant is of sound character and is responsible, and must indicate his or her willingness to be interviewed by telephone and in confidence by this department.
 No references will be accepted from any police officer or from any elected official.